La Linda International Bridge: History

-The Carl Gerstacker Bridge was a one-lane international bridge constructed in 1964 by Dow Chemical to transport fluorspar from mines in Coahuila to the United States.
+The bridge was approved for construction in 1906.
+It was constructed as a one-lane international bridge in 1964 by Dow Chemical to transport fluorspar from mines in Coahuila to the United States.
 The unmonitored international bridge was shut down in 1997 by U.S. and Mexican authorities because of suspected smuggling.
 According to other reports, the killing of a Mexican customs inspector at the bridge resulted in its closure.

-The bridge's closure created the longest stretch of the Mexico–United States border without a border-crossing station, nearly 400 mi between the Presidio–Ojinaga and Del Rio–Acuña crossing stations.
-A number of individuals have advocated reopening the bridge, citing increased revenue for the area from ecotourism, improved access for those conducting business in both countries, and a need for a crossing based on cultural and familial ties on either side of the border.
+The bridge's closure in July 30, 1997 created the longest stretch of the Mexico–United States border without a border-crossing station, nearly 400 mi between the Presidio–Ojinaga and Del Rio–Acuña crossing stations.
+A number of individuals have advocated reopening the bridge, citing increased revenue for the area from ecotourism.

-In 1998, the National Parks and Conservation Association and the Andrew Kurie and Kurie Family (the owners) were granted a three-year suspension of the U.S. Coast Guard removal order, affirmed by an exchange of diplomatic notes.
-After the U.S.–Mexico Binational Bridges and Border Crossings Group Meeting in April 2002, a diplomatic note was exchanged between the U.S. and Mexican governments extending the moratorium on the bridge's removal by the U.S. Coast Guard through June 2003.
-Subsequent notes and negotiations allowed discussion by the U.S. and Mexico to continue.
-Support for the bridge's reopening from the State of Texas was asserted in HCR 164, enacted and signed by Governor Rick Perry in January 2008.
+In December 1998, the Mexican government submitted a diplomatic note requesting a three-year postponement of the bridge's removal in order to conduct an economic and ecotourism feasibility assessment in the area.
+The requested extension was approved through July 4, 2002.
+During an April 2002 meeting US and Mexican authorities, representatives continued discussions, and the two governments later exchanged diplomatic notes extending the suspension of the removal order until June 2003.
+Although that extension has since lapsed, bilateral negotiations between the US and Mexico remain ongoing to address the status of the moratorium.

+In May 2010, Presidents Obama and Calderon jointly recognized the Big Bend–Rio Bravo region as one of the most significant ecological complexes in North America and expressed support for its designation as a natural area of binational interest.
+On October 24, 2011, the two governments signed the Cooperative Action Plan for Conservation in the Big Bend–Rio Bravo Natural Area of Binational Interest.
+In September 2011, the Consortium of La Linda (COLINDA) placed its reopening proposal on hold pending guidance from the U.S. Interior Department and Mexico's SEMARNAT on the bridge's role in the broader binational conservation framework.
+No formal withdrawal or denial of the proposal has occurred.

+In 2007, support for the bridge's reopening from the State of Texas was asserted in a resolution.

 In 2003, the 78th Texas State Legislature passed a resolution supporting the reopening of the La Linda Bridge, noting that the bridge remained in good condition and local governments in the United States and Mexico supported its reopening as a border crossing.

-June 2009 reopening proposal

-A proposal for the future of La Linda was introduced at the June 3, 2009 Bridges and Border Crossings meeting in Brownsville.
-To formalize its proposal, COLINDA secured input from sources including Customs and Border Protection, TxDOT and Coahuila Obras Publicas and Turismo, Big Bend National Park, Comision Nacional de Areas Protegidas, El Carmen conservation groups, secondary schools and colleges in the U.S. and Mexico, Texas Parks and Wildlife, IBWC/CILA, private property owners and the Kurie family.

-U.S. permits and Mexican approvals

-U.S. presidential permits are not required for bridges built before 1972.
-La Linda was built and is authorized to operate as a toll facility under Public Law 87-525, Army Corps of Engineers Permit DA-N-005-41-PERMIT-9 dated October 30, 1962.
-COLINDA’s June 2009 request for the renewal of permits and approvals is being formalized by its attorneys.
+In April 2025, the Texas Parks and Wildlife Department acquired 671 acres surrounding the bridge through a donation from The Nature Conservancy, which had purchased the land from the Kurie family heirs.
+The deed includes a public access condition requiring TPWD to allow public access to the Rio Grande Wild and Scenic River.
+COLINDA's bridge tract was explicitly excluded from the transaction and remains in COLINDA's ownership.